-By training for a race, you make progress the priority, so you create a measurable goal to attain by doing a lot of stuff that can help you improve, from timing the runs, tracking progress, and setting benchmarks for yourself as you go along.
+By training for a race, you make progress the priority, so you create a measurable goal, and you start working your butt off to reach it, from timing the runs, tracking progress, and setting benchmarks for yourself as you go along.

 Not only that, competing in a race and crossing the finish line breeds accomplishment and can motivate you for more running, helping you rejuvenate your enthusiasm for the sport.

 So what are you waiting for?
 Find a nearby race and register in advance so you can have plenty of time to get ready.

 Sticking to a favorite running route can help you beat the “Where I will run today?” stress, but doing it day after is the recipe for disaster and boredom.

 As a result, change up your route and run somewhere you haven’t run before.